Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Methodology

 \subsection{Machine Learning Models}

 We approach this problem using four general machine learning strategies.
 The first strategy is a baseline approach using a set of standard feature engineering approaches and general-purpose machine learning algorithms ranging from simple to complex.
-In this approach the research question is contained in a single text field of the data and compared with the article's title and abstract using text matching algorithms.
+In this approach the research question is contained in a single text field of the data and compares with the article's title and abstract using text matching algorithms.
 Each of these text matching approaches generates a numeric value which either describes the context of the research article (title and abstract) or indicates the similarity of the text in the question and the article (title and abstract).
-The text features and matching approaches are drawn from multiple python packages and compiled into the {\it texturizer} python package \cite{texturizer}; the full set of feature generating functions we use are summarised in Table \ref{tab:features}.
+The text features and matching approaches are drawn from multiple python packages and compiled into the {\it texturizer} python package \cite{texturizer}; the full set of feature generating functions we use are summarised in Table \ref{tab:features}, similarly the full set of standard machine learning algorithms are summarised in Table \ref{tab:ml}.
 Note, that the TFIDF approach is only used in some of the experiments, and in all cases this is indicated in the descriptions of the results.
-The majority of the algorithms used are drawn from the SciKit Learn package (full details of which can be found in the code base).

 In the second approach, we extend the baseline models to include the research question text posed as the four independent PICO framework components.
 Each of the PICO components are matched to the article title and abstract independently.
 The effect of which is to quadruple the text match features, but to give the model an indication of what the specific match is between research question and article.
 For example, one article might have a high match on population and intervention, whereas another might have a high match of intervention and outcome.